 JS Travel Insurance specialises in many sports and activities including hot air ballooning within their travel insurance.
 Hot air ballooning can be a spectacular way to see sights and enjoy the landscape so it is well worth doing if you get the chance!
 It is a relatively safe activity, though there can be accidents these are generally due to poor weather.

 Suffering from a pre-existing medical condition doesn’t necessarily mean that you are unable to get an insurance quote as JS Travel Insurance also specialise in this area, so enquire with them to see whether you can still be covered.

-Many of the injuries from Hot Air Ballooning occur from bad weather blowing the balloon off course, so it is important to check the weather conditions before travelling and ensure a professional is with you at all times.
+Many of the injuries from hot air ballooning occur from bad weather blowing the balloon off course, so it is important to check the weather conditions before travelling.
+If you have booked through a reputable company then they should take care of this and you should always ensure a professional is with you at all times.
 The main dangers are crashing into electrical poles, landing at high speeds, landing in the sea or having a mid air collision.